ARMmbed/mbed-os-5-docs/docs/intros/terms.md

 API - Application programming interface

-application - An executable module built out of libraries that acts as a final product.
+Application - An executable module built out of libraries that acts as a final product.

 Arm Mbed CLI - The name of the Arm Mbed [command-line tool](cli.md), packaged as `mbed-cli`.